RealityShard/Documentation/README.markdown

 ### Install notes for Developers:
- - _Have a look at the existing guide here:_  [The Developer's Guide](http://github.com/GameRevision/GWLP-R/wiki/Dev-HowTo)
+ - _Have a look at the existing guide here:_  [The Developer's Guide](https://github.com/rusty-gr/Reality-Shard/wiki/Dev-HowTo)
+ - _Check out our glossary, if you'r lost in translation:_ [The Glossary](https://github.com/rusty-gr/Reality-Shard/wiki/Glossary)